-GROUP A. COURSES: Spanish as a Foreign Language: The courses aim at increasing language proficiency by developing all language skills (speaking, writing, reading).
+GROUP A. Spanish as a Foreign Language The courses aim at increasing language proficiency by developing all language skills (understanding, speaking, reading, writing).

 SPA1131.
-Conversation and Composition (3 CREDITS, 45 hours): This course focuses on developing skills in Spanish through all types of oral and written compositions.
-Grammatical points will be emphasized to keep the grammar alive as students practice to use it.
+Conversation and Composition (3 CREDITS, 45 hours): This course focuses on developing skills in Spanish through all types of oral communication and written compositions.
+Grammatical points are emphasized to keep the grammar alive as students practice to use it.

 SPA1132.
-Advanced Written and Conversational Spanish (3 CREDITS, 45 hours): The course focuses on developing communicative skills in Spanish through all types of oral, literary readings, and written productions, increasing the students’ vocabulary, syntax and difficult grammatical structures.
+Advanced Written and Conversational Spanish (3 CREDITS, 45 hours): The course focuses on developing communicative skills in Spanish through all types of oral communication, literary readings, and written expression, increasing the students’ vocabulary and their ability to handle difficult grammatical structures.

 SPA1138.
-Advanced Specific Studies on Grammar I (3 CREDITS, 45 hours): A course that deals with specific grammar aspects of the Spanish language: morphology, syntax, etc.
+Advanced Specific Studies on Grammar I (3 CREDITS, 45 hours): The course deals with specific aspects of the Spanish grammar: phonetics, morphology, syntax, etc.

 SPA3412.
 Introduction to Spanish Linguistics II (3 CREDITS, 45 hours).
 This course will introduce the core disciplines of linguistics, the scientific study of language: phonetics, phonology, morphology, syntax and semantics.
 Additional topics to be addressed include dialects, social aspects of language and language change.

 SPA3513.
-Currents and Poetic Genres in Spanish Golden Age Literature (3 CREDITS), 45 hours.
+Genres in Spanish Golden Age Literature (3 CREDITS, 45 hours).
 The course aims to provide deep insight into the understanding of Spanish poetry as a dynamic and complex creative phenomenon.
 The course offers an intertextual approach that tries to relate the world of popular poetry (oral poems arising from folk-songs) and the polished poetry by educated writers.
-It will determine the origin of poetic genres and how they developed from its origin in European mediaeval times to the diverse forms in Latin America.
+It will determine the origin of poetic genres and how they developed from its origin in European medieval times to the diverse forms in Latin America.

 SPA3923.
 The Origin and Development of the Modern Novel: from Cervantes to Pérez Galdós (3 CREDITS, 45 hours).
-The connecting thread from the hybrid discourse of Cervante’s Novelas Ejemplares (‘Exemplary Novel’) to the late 19th century novel is essential in understanding the creation and development of the novel features in the Spanish language and in determining the complex relationship between story and fiction in novel writing.
+The connecting thread from the hybrid discourse of Cervantes’ Novelas Ejemplares (Exemplary Novels) to the late 19th century novel is essential in understanding the creation and development of the novel features in the Spanish language and in determining the complex relationship between story and fiction in novel writing.

 SPA3412.
-The Latin American Avant-Garde Movement, (3 CREDITS, 45 hours).
-The experimentation and departure from the canon that took place at the beginning of last century gave rise to experimentation and continued until it reached its maturity in the eighties and nineties.
+The Latin American Avant-Garde Movement (3 CREDITS, 45 hours).
+The experimentation and departure from the canon that took place at the beginning of the last century gave rise to experimentation and continued until it reached maturity in the eighties and nineties.

-GROUP C. COURSES: Cultural Studies: These courses provide deep insight into contemporary cultural aspects of Spain, including its literature, art, history, geography, festivities, gastronomy, as well as current affairs, so as to help students shape their own opinion and take part in social and cultural debates.
+GROUP C. Sociology, Communication, Business These courses provide deep insight into contemporary cultural practices of Spain, including its literature, art, history, geography, festivities, gastronomy, as well as current affairs, so as to help students shape their own opinion and take part in social and cultural debates.

-GROUP D. COURSES: History, Sociology, & Communication.
+GROUP D. History, Art & Cultural Studies.
 The courses seek to provide the students with an analytical and thoughtful view on the most important landmarks in contemporary history and other disciplines of Spain.
 They also seek to encourage and promote critical thinking over the aspects that shape Contemporary Spanish society.